Florida Lease Agreement: Clauses Every Landlord Needs

 What clauses does a Florida lease agreement actually need?

-Why Florida leases are different
+Why are Florida leases different?

-What clauses are legally required?
+What clauses are legally required in a Florida lease?

 Parties and authorized agent (FS 83.50)

-Tenants must know who owns the property and who can receive legal notices.Florida Statute 83.50requires you to disclose in writing the name and address of the landlord or a person authorized to receive notices and demands.
-If you use a property manager or LLC, the tenant still needs a valid address for sending pay-or-quit notices, repair demands, and other statutory communications.
-Authority continues until you notify the tenant otherwise in writing.
+Tenants must know who owns the property and who can receive legal notices.
+Florida Statute 83.50 requires you to disclose, in writing, the name and address of the landlord or a person authorized to receive notices and demands.
+If you use a property manager or hold the property in an LLC, the tenant still needs a valid address for pay-or-quit notices, repair demands, and other statutory communications.
+That authority continues until you notify the tenant otherwise in writing.

 Radon disclosure (FS 404.056)

-Every residential lease in Florida exceeding 45 days must include theexactradon disclosure language required byFlorida Statute 404.056(5).
+Every residential lease in Florida for more than 45 days must include the exact radon disclosure language set by Florida Statute 404.056(5).
 You can't paraphrase it.
 The statute says:

-"RADON GAS: Radon is a naturally occurring radioactive gas that, when it's accumulated in a building in sufficient quantities, may present health risks to persons who are exposed to it over time.
+"RADON GAS: Radon is a naturally occurring radioactive gas that, when it has accumulated in a building in sufficient quantities, may present health risks to persons who are exposed to it over time.
 Levels of radon that exceed federal and state guidelines have been found in buildings in Florida.
 Additional information regarding radon and radon testing may be obtained from your county health department."

 Provide it at or before lease execution.
 No shortcuts.

-Lead-based paint (pre-1978 properties)
+Lead-based paint disclosure (pre-1978 properties)

 If your property was built before 1978, federal law requires a lead-based paint disclosure.
 You must provide the EPA pamphlet "Protect Your Family From Lead in Your Home," disclose any known hazards, and give the tenant 10 days to conduct a lead inspection before signing.
-Both parties sign.
-Retain records for three years.
-Penalties run up to $16,000 per violation.
-TheEPA lead disclosure ruleis strict—don't skip it.
+Both parties sign, and you retain records for three years.
+Penalties run high — into the tens of thousands of dollars per violation.
+The EPA lead disclosure rule is strict.
+Don't skip it.

 Security deposit handling (FS 83.49)

-Your lease must specify how the deposit is held, and you must notify the tenant in writing within 30 days of receipt with the bank name, account type, and whether interest applies.Florida Statute 83.49gives you 15 days to return the full deposit if you're not claiming deductions, and 30 days to send an itemized claim by certified mail (or email if you've both signed the electronic notice addendum) if you're.
-Miss the 30-day claim deadline and you forfeit your right to keep any of it—even if the tenant left real damage.
-OurFlorida security deposit guidebreaks down the full 15-30-15 rule and what you can actually deduct.
+Your lease must specify how the deposit is held, and you must notify the tenant in writing within 30 days of receiving it with the bank name, account type, and whether interest applies.
+Florida Statute 83.49 gives you 15 days to return the full deposit if you're not claiming deductions, and 30 days to send an itemized claim by certified mail (or email, if you've both signed the electronic notice addendum) if you are.
+Miss the 30-day claim deadline and you forfeit the right to keep any of it — even if the tenant left real damage.
+Our Florida security deposit guide breaks down the full 15/30-day rule and what you can actually deduct.

-Late fee terms (FS 83.808)
+Late fee terms

 Pet addendum